 I want to accept the changes that I go through in life.
 It’s inevitable, we all have to go through suffering during our lifespan and absolutely no-one has the privilege to stay the same.
 Change is inevitable.
 A change will come either we like it or not.
 We all go through phases of learning so we can live more happily and connected to the inner-vision that will direct us to live with a divine directive.
 After finishing Bhagavad Gita I had a new awakening within me which reminded me of all meditations that have done and how I had connected to everything around me.
 How my awareness of my physical body had shifted into the larger consciousness where I was no longer separate.
 I remember tears running down my smiling lips as I was absorbing the whole beauty of love.
 There was only love in its widest sense, no words could ever describe the feeling of being love, having the awareness of love and knowing how we all are so intricately connected to that one source of divine light.

 I am lucky to have this reminder of self-realization because I can now be more awake in a more loving way.
 So how has this new insight changed me?
-I am more aware and mindful when I go through stressful reactions.
+I am more aware and mindful when I go through my stressful reactions.
 F.example if I’m in pain I try to shift how I impulsively relate to my thoughts about that pain.
-I try to cultivate kind thoughts towards myself and do breath-work so that I can stay with the now instead of losing the focus and go down a trail of thoughts that I used to have.
+I try to cultivate kind thoughts towards myself and do breathwork so that I can stay with the Now, instead of losing the focus and go down a trail of thoughts that I used to have which didn’t serve me.
 Knowing that I shouldn’t judge or criticize and just be with my breath and my pain has made a lot of difference.
 My time spent with my fiancee has a deeper sense of love that is much more valuing and open than it has ever been before.
 I allow myself to be more courageous when we talk through sore subjects since I used to have a difficult time talking about things like that in the past.
 I enjoy our morning talks over coffee.
 This is a very cozy moment we both enjoy.
 I have this feeling that I see the bigger picture, that life is fleeting and ever-changing and that makes life so special.

 Did You Know That There is a Hug Meditation?